marmelab/react-admin/docs/Validation.md

 - using the `resolver` prop at the Form level (validation by schema)
 - using the return value from the server (server-side validation)

+Please note that **validation at the form level and input level are mutually exclusive**.
+Indeed, with `react-hook-form`, you can’t have both form level validation and input level validation.
+This is because form level validation is meant to be used for schema based validation (with libraries such as `yup` for instance, see [Schema Validation](#schema-validation) for an example).

 ## Global Validation

 The value of the form `validate` prop must be a function taking the record as input, and returning an object with error messages indexed by field.
 For instance: